softwaremill/bootzooka/docs/heroku.md

 ````

 After that's done you can visit your application's URL.
 If anything goes wrong, `heroku logs` will show you your application's output.

-## Email

-You can configure email either by [providing SMTP server details](configuration.html), or by using a service provided by Heroku, such as [SendGrid](https://sendgrid.com).
-In the latter case, you'll need to modify the code a bit to add a new `EmailService`:

-* in `build.sbt`, add `"com.sendgrid" % "sendgrid-java" % "2.2.2"` or newer to the `libraryDependencies` of the `backend` project.
-* if the `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` environmental variables are present, instantiate the `SendGridEmailService` in `Beans` instead of the smtp one
-* implement the `SendGridEmailService`, extending `EmailService`, using SendGrid's API.